Post Summary: A New Business Model Needs a New Website, Not Edits

 But we’d just finished the first part of the design, so the cost wasn’t crazy.
 It was a couple hundred dollars.
 The client accepted it, and we moved forward.

-It was a bummer, because I really loved the original design.
+I really loved the original design.
 But that design was built for a person who walked into rooms.
 The new business needed something built for a person who sat behind a screen.
 So we started over.

 And it turned out great.